BEST STARTS FOR KIDS

 Surprisingly most children will usually choose doing something positive with their parents over most other things.
 And even the mundane can be fun.

 The Value of Setting Up a Visual Routine List for Young Children

-I always worked full-time so we had to be up and out of the house every morning by seven thirty.
-I had a list of visuals on the fridge of what my children had to do in the morning and instead of harping I became a helpful friend saying things like "How are you going with your list?
+And instead of harping, I became a helpful friend saying things like "How are you going with your list?
 Wow you're up to putting your socks on already... fantastic.
 You're even beating me."

-The visual routine list changed what had been a twenty minute drama shoe and sock drama every morning with one son, to him putting his socks on independently.
-And all it took was a clear explanation of what was expected, with visuals so he didn't get off track.
+The visual routine list changed what had been a twenty minute shoe and sock drama every morning with one son, to him putting his socks on independently.
+And all it took was a clear explanation of what was expected, with visuals so he stayed focused.
 After holidays even my older son referred to the visual routine chart to keep himself on track.

 Make Your Bed